 A virtual server defines the relationships between an externally visible IP address that clients use to connect to your site, and the internal IP addresses of individual member servers that actually provide services for your site.

-The <virtual addr> variable specifies the IP address of the virtual server.
+The virt ip variable specifies the IP address of the virtual server.

-The <virtual port> variable specifies a port number or service name.
+The <service> variable specifies a port number or service name.